 ADVANTAGES OF UNFINISHED FLOORING

-PERFECT MATCH: If you have existing hardwoods in your home, the stain color can be matched.
+PERFECT MATCH: If you have existing hardwoods in your home, the hardwood floor stain colors can be matched.
 This is great news for anyone who buys a historic home with existing hardwood floors.

 EASIER TO CLEAN: Because the floors have been finished on site and are totally flat, it makes it easy to remove all dirt and dust.